Famke

 Famke (/nl/) is a Dutch and West Frisian feminine given name of West Frisian origin.
 Its popularity peaked in 2002.
 It is variant form of Femke.

 Etymology

 Famke was originally a West Frisian name.
 The West Frisian word famke means 'girl'.
 The Meertens Institute relates the name Famke, like the name Femke, to the West Frisian masculine name Femme.

 Popularity

-In the Netherlands, the popularity of the name Famke peaked in 2002 with 117 newborns; as of 2017, 1,779 women (0.0238%) have Famke as first name and 236 women (0.0032%) have it as middle name.
+In the Netherlands, the popularity of the name Famke peaked in 2002 with 117 newborns; as of 2017, 1,779 women (0.0238%) have Famke as a first name and 236 women (0.0032%) have it as a middle name.

 People named Famke

 People with the given name Famke include: